 Inadequate RBC production

-Erythropoietin is synthesized in fetal liver but gradually shifts toward the kidneywith increase in gestational age.
-However, liver remains the major source of erythropoietin till the end of gestation.
+Erythropoietin is synthesized in fetal liver but gradually shifts toward the kidney with an increase in gestational age.
+However, the liver remains the major source of erythropoietin till the end of gestation.

-Fetal erythrocytes are first synthesized in liver and then moves to bone marrow gradually so that by 40 weeks of gestation, bone marrow is center for erythropoiesis.
+Fetal erythrocytes are first synthesized in the liver and then move to bone marrow gradually so that by 40 weeks of gestation, bone marrow is the center for erythropoiesis.

-There is a difference between erythropoietin produced by liver and kidney in level of stimulus required for their production.
+There is a difference between erythropoietin produced by the liver and kidney in the level of stimulus required for their production.

-Anemia and hypoxia required to stimulate erythropoietin production is far greater for the fetal liver than for the fetal kidney.
-Liver may not be stimulated for erythropoietin production until the hemoglobin concentration is 6-7 g/dL is reached.
+Anemia and hypoxia required to stimulate erythropoietin production are far greater for the fetal liver than for the fetal kidney.
+The liver may not be stimulated for erythropoietin production until the hemoglobin concentration of 6-7 g/dL is reached.

-Moreover, erythropoietin, endogenously produced or exogenously administered is rapidly eliminated by neonates, therefore leading to lesser stimulation of bone marrow for production of red blood cells.
+Moreover, erythropoietin, endogenously produced or exogenously administered is rapidly eliminated by neonates, therefore leading to lesser stimulation of bone marrow for the production of red blood cells.

-Deficiency of iron or other substrate or co-factors required for red blood cell production would lead to inefficient production.
-Moreover, rapid growth of infant may prevent the appropriate increase in hemoglobin concentration as the demand keeps continuously rising.
+The deficiency of iron or other substrate or co-factors required for red blood cell production would lead to inefficient production.
+Moreover, rapid growth of an infant may prevent the appropriate increase in hemoglobin concentration as the demand keeps continuously rising.

 Shortened Red Blood Cell Life Span or Hemolysis

 This further contributes to the development of anemia.

-Any blood loss during delivery either due to fetal-placental transfer, repeated sampling etcetra may contribute to anemia.
+Any blood loss during delivery either due to fetal-placental transfer, repeated sampling, etcetera may contribute to anemia.

-In contrast, delayed cord clamping so as to let more blood pass to fetus from the placenta may lessen the degree of anemia of prematurity.
+In contrast, delayed cord clamping so as to let more blood pass to the fetus from the placenta may lessen the degree of anemia of prematurity.

 Presentation of Anemia of Prematurity

-- Poor weight gain despite adequate caloric intake
+- Poor weight gain despite adequate calorie intake

 - Tachycardia – increase in heart rate